 Code written on top of libUTL++ is easily portable to any platform that libUTL++ itself has been ported to.
 Currently Linux and Windows/MinGW (32- and 64-bit) are supported, as these are the platforms I've targeted in my projects.

-You will need to have the following installed:
+You will need to have the following installed to build the library:

 The MinGW-w64 project has made it easy to cross-compile for Windows on the Linux platform.
 The included build configuration for MinGW-w64 assumes the cross-targeted binutils & gcc compiler are installed in